 8.2.5.3 SCF Measurement Results Analysis

 Time segments of recorded I/Q samples are selected.
 For each time segment the cross correlation (with zero time lag) of I/Q samples measured in different spatial sample points is calculated.
-Spatial sample points picked for SFC have at maximum distance 1.7 wavelength to the reference sample point.
+Spatial sample points picked for SFC have at maximum Euclidian distance Dd = 1.7 wavelength to the reference sample point.
 Absolute values of estimated complex spatial correlations per time segment are chosen as the target SCF values.

 8.2.5.4 Target Values

 The target values for the UMa route are specified in Table 8.2.5.4-1 and illustrated in Figure 8.2.5.4-1, which uses the time segments along the dynamic UMa model proposed in Table 8.2.2.3-1.
 The target values for the UMi route are specified in Table 8.2.5.4-2 and illustrated in Figure 8.2.5.4-2, which uses the time segments along the dynamic UMi model proposed in Table 8.2.2.3-2.
-Estimated spatial correlation values at spatial spacing Δx=24.4 mm and Δx=60.3 mm are illustrated in the top and bottom figure, respectively.
+Estimated spatial correlation values at spatial spacing Δd=22.9 mm, Δd=90.5 mm, and Δd=208.0 mm (referenced to reference point #1) are illustrated in Figures 8.2.5.4-1 and 8.2.5.4-2.
 Target values are shown within time segment limits.

 Figure 8.2.5.4-1: Spatial Correlation Function of UMa Route for Three Different SFC Test Antenna Positions